Sensex, Nifty strike record high

-The market breadth, indicating the overall health of the market, is positive.
-On the BSE, 1128 shares rose and 766 shares fell.
-A total of 87 shares were unchanged.
+The market breadth, indicating the overall health of the market, is strong.
+On the BSE, 1256 shares rose and 526 shares fell.
+A total of 80 shares were unchanged.

 Stocks in news: